 Because of these high price tags, some insurers have been slow to offer coverage for CAR-T cell therapy.

-Without a doubt, these global approvals confirm that CAR-T cell therapy is a promising new treatment approach.
+Without a doubt, these global approvals confirm that CAR-T cell therapy is a promising new treatment modality.
 As its manufacture, administration, and safety profile improve, it will become an important tool in the cancer treatment toolkit.